History of the Toronto Maple Leafs: Resurgence (1990–2004)

-The Maple Leafs would reach the second round in both 2000 and 2001, losing both times to the New Jersey Devils, who would make the Stanley Cup Finals both seasons.
+The Maple Leafs would reach the second round in both 2000 and 2001, losing both times to the New Jersey Devils, who would make the Stanley Cup Final both seasons.
 The 2000 season was particularly notable because it marked the Leafs' first division title in 37 years, as well as the franchise's first-ever 100-point season.
 The season ended on a particular low, however, with the Leafs being held to just six shots in the final contest (game six) against the Devils.

 In 2002, they would dispatch the Islanders and their trans-Ontario rivals, the Ottawa Senators, in the first two rounds, only to lose to the Cinderella-story Carolina Hurricanes in the Conference Finals.
 The 2002 season was particularly impressive in that the Leafs had many of their better players sidelined by injuries, but managed to make it to the conference finals due to the efforts of Alyn McCauley, Gary Roberts and Alexander Mogilny, although they would eventually fall to the Hurricanes.

 Joseph left to go to the defending champion Red Wings in the 2002 off-season; the team almost immediately found a replacement in veteran Ed Belfour, who came over from the Dallas Stars and had been a crucial part of their 1999 Stanley Cup run.
 Belfour could not help their playoff woes in the 2003 playoffs, however, as they lost to Philadelphia in seven games in the first round.
 The 2003–04 season started in an uncommon way for the team, as they held their training camp in Sweden, and playing in the NHL Challenge against teams from Sweden and Finland.
 That year, the Leafs posted a franchise-record 103 points.
 They also finished with the fourth-best record in the league—their best overall finish in 41 years.
 They also managed a .628 win percentage, their best in 43 years (and the third-best in franchise history).
 They defeated the Senators in the first round of the playoffs for the fourth time in five years, but lost to the Flyers in the second round in six games.